Shimon Cowen: Views on homosexuality

 As an advocate for the Noahide Laws, Cowen has been vocal on the issue of homosexuality, which is prohibited by the fourth Noahide Law.
-He has expressed views opposing same sex marriage, and lamented the Victorian Health Complaints Act which aims to prevent conversion therapy.
+He has expressed views opposing same-sex marriage, and lamented the Victorian Health Complaints Act which aims to prevent conversion therapy.

 In 2010, the Victorian government established the Safe Schools Coalition, which was to be adopted nationally with the goals to create a more inclusive environment for LGBTIQ students and their families.
 In 2012, Cowen questioned whether the conduct of bullying could be addressed and stopped without aspects of the program concerned with "celebrating" homosexuality or promoting it to minors, which could "harm the normal sexual development of children".

 In 2015, Cowen used his Monash University email account to send to a group of municipal councillors a booklet which he described as, “a comprehensive briefing on [same-sex marriage] from the standpoint of the Judaeo-Christian tradition.”
-The University subsequently revoked Cowen's appointment, on the basis of concerns of an "implication that the Institute [for Judaism and Civilization] is associated with Monash".
-On the grounds that the University’s decision constituted a prima facie violation of the Act of Parliament establishing Monash University, Cowen pursued and then appealed a Freedom of Information decision about disclosure of the deliberations of the University leading to the dismissal.
+Monash University subsequently revoked Cowen's appointment, on the basis of concerns of an "implication that the Institute [for Judaism and Civilization] is associated with Monash".
+On the grounds that the university’s decision constituted a prima facie violation of the Act of Parliament establishing Monash University, Cowen pursued and then appealed a Freedom-of-Information decision about disclosure of the deliberations of the university leading to the dismissal.
 The presiding Magistrate found that "While I accept Dr Cowen's submission that freedom of academic expression and freedom to hold and practice religious beliefs in a university setting are important public interests, I reject his submission that the public interest requires that access should be given to the documents in contest in this proceeding."

 In 2017, following an event organised by the Jewish Community Council of Victoria titled the 'LGBTI Mental Health Forum', at which Cowen was accused by some of comparing same sex attraction to bestiality and paedophilia, incest and theft, Cowen explained that he did not draw any moral comparisons with homosexual conduct.
 He clarified that "The meeting discussed the issue of acceptance and inclusion of homosexual persons.
 I stated my understanding that we accept and care for all Jews – and indeed all people – because they are people, precious and made in the image of God.
 I went on to explain that one must be willing to exert oneself in this love and acceptance.
 Here I added extreme examples of misconduct, where the effort to love the person may be a difficult one".